Alan Krevis, President

 Antonella Napolitano, Vice President, Finance

 Antonella joined GNA in 2008 and was elected to the Board of Directors as Treasurer in 2009.
 Upon joining the Board, she led the initiative to implement the organization’s new web design and social marketing campaign.
-Antonella is a member of GNA’s Taste of Gramercy event committee.
+Antonella is an executive member of GNA’s Taste of Gramercy event committee.
 Antonella is the Head of Investor Relations at Deerpath Capital Management, a private debt fund.
 Prior to that, she was a Director and private equity product specialist at Credit Suisse.
 Antonella graduated cum laude from Georgetown University with a dual major in Finance and International Business.
 In addition, she sits on the Junior Committee of the Alzheimer’s Association New York City Chapter and was previously a Chairman on the Georgetown Alumni Admissions Program for New York City.

 Emily Fox, Vice President, Events and Technology